 Eat, drink, and be merry.

-Editor’s Note: This was originally written around the turn of the century.
-We do have an update here: Depression Update.
-This update adds a bit of research to back our thesis that depression can have a nutritional foundation, in many cases, then goes onto add some insight into additional therapies with better results than drug therapies.
-Any new information we gather on nutrition (and depression) will be added to this article.
+Editor’s Note: This was originally written around the turn of the century and has been thoroughly updated.
+We do have a special update here: Depression Update.
+This article adds a bit of research to back our thesis that depression can have a nutritional foundation, in many cases, then goes onto add some insight into additional therapies with better results than drug therapies.
+Any new information we gather on nutrition (and depression/mental health) will be added to this article.

 We do not catch a bacterial infection because we don’t have enough antibiotics coursing through our blood stream.
 We do not get cancer because we do not have enough chemotherapy in our bodies.
 We do not get heart disease because we do not have enough heart medications in our medicine cabinets.
 And we do not get clinically depressed because we’re not knocking back enough antidepressants each morning.